 ‘The happiest day I had in the lab’

 The key metric Humphreys used to track her journey was “yield,” a calculation of the effectiveness of a reaction.
-Theoretically, 100% of the starting materials will turn into the reaction products, but in practice, there’s always some amount that is left in the equipment, or left unreacted, or which gets interfered with by another product.
+Theoretically, 100% of the starting materials will turn into the reaction products, but in practice, there’s always some amount that is left in the equipment or fails to react, or that gets interfered with by another product.

 In her first attempt, her yield was a disappointing 15%.
 It was more than the 0% that would mean the chemicals simply didn’t react, but nowhere near high enough to be useful.
 She spent months working out what specific aspects of her original conditions led to the low yield.
 Eventually she determined that she needed a new catalyst source and starting materials.